Yikes, November. Good time for an end-of-the-year resolution: more

 breaker, so my power keeps cutting off on this chilly morning.
 My phone

 lines are out, thanks to some careless excavation up the road.
 (And

 yes, I use a dial-up modem because that’s the price of living out in

 the wilderness.)
 So I’m battery-driven and offline as I write this,

 although if you’re reading it, the situation must have improved.
 I even

 have a leaking water supply valve, but so far that doesn’t seem to be

 affecting my ability to use a computer or connect to the Internet.
-Giveit time though.
+Give

 And speaking of leaks (great, great segue): Microsoft’s Office team